 Accommodation plans terminate at the conclusion of each school year and shall be annually reviewed before re-approval for the subsequent school year.
 Parents or guardians who disagree with the identification, evaluation or placement of a student with disabilities shall have the right to request a due process hearing pursuant to the procedures set forth in Regulation 6164R.

-More information regarding this policy can be found on the district website, under the policy section.
-Erica Farrell is the Kindergarten Center 504 Officer.
+More information regarding this policy can be found in the Bulldog Folder or on the district website, under the policy section.
+This is policy 6164.